secretstartups/handbook/content/handbook/finance/timekeeping/frequently-asked-questions.md

 **Reviewing and Approving Time Recorded**

-There are additional recordkeeping requirements for overtime-eligible team members.
+There are additional record keeping requirements for overtime-eligible team members.
 Managers must ensure that their direct report completes their timesheet accurately and completely, showing daily “ins” and “outs” and meal breaks.

 Although team members must keep accurate and detailed timesheets, managers will continue to have the same flexibility to manage work schedules, if applicable.
 Please keep in mind that GitLab must pay team members for **all hours worked**, so it is important that managers are mindful of the financial impact that overtime creates.
-For example, hours worked in excess of 8 in a day (in California and Alaska) and 40 in a week (in all states) must be recorded and must be paid at [overtime rates](/handbook/finance/timekeeping/#overtime).
+For example, hours worked in excess of 8 in a day (in California and Alaska) and 40 in a week (in all states) must be recorded and must be paid at [overtime rates]({{< ref "_index.md#overtime" >}}).

 **Wage and Hour Compliance**

 Managers are responsible to ensure that GitLab complies with the wage and hour requirements under US federal and state law.
 This includes:

 - Ensuring that your team members accurately and completely record all hours worked;
 - Ensuring that your team members are not working “off the clock” or on a voluntary, unpaid basis; and
 - Ensuring that your team members are aware of the rest breaks and meal policies.

 **Again, it is every manager's responsibility to ensure that your team member is aware of GitLab's meal and rest break policies.**